-The Belgian Data Protection Authority (APD) handed down on 2 February 2022 a decision on IAB Europe and the Transparency & Consent Framework (TCF).
-What does this decision actually say, and what does it mean for the TCF itself, for IAB Europe, for vendors, publishers and consent management platforms (CMPs)?
+The Belgian Data Protection Authority (APD) handed down on 2 February 2022 a decision on the Transparency & Consent Framework (TCF).
+This document offers further information on what this decision actually says, and what it means for the Transparency and Consent Framework (TCF) itself and for IAB Europe, vendors, publishers and consent management platforms (CMPs).